Spotlight on Kentucky Filmmakers

 Robert Beatty (“The Appearants”)

-Robert Beatty is a self taught artist and musician born in Lexington, Ky., where he still lives and works.
-He has been the art director at WRFL 88.1 FM in Lexington since 2005 and has played music across the United States, Europe, and China, with Hair Police, Burning Star Core, and his solo project Three Legged Race.
+Robert Beatty is a self taught artist and musician born in Lexington, where he still lives and works.
+He has been the art director at Lexington's WRFL 88.1 FM since 2005 and has played music across the United States, Europe, and China, with Hair Police, Burning Star Core, and his solo project Three Legged Race.

 In 2009 Beatty and several collaborators started Resonant Hole, a collective music/video group exploring alternate reality musical universes through spontaneous collaboration, dream logic, and chance processes.
 The Appearants' “Weeding the Garden” is a product of the Resonant Hole.